(Disclosure: Some of the links below may be affiliate links)

 Here is the full breakdown of the fees:

-I feel like the fees are expensive for small portfolios.
-However, with a large portfolio, the fees are reasonable.
+I feel like the fees are relatively expensive for small portfolios.
+However, with an extensive portfolio, the costs are very reasonable.

 For a DIY investor, these are substantial fees.
 For instance, to manage my portfolio, I pay about 0.2% per year.
 But I have optimized them the most by using Interactive Brokers, using U.S. ETFs, and carefully researching the ETFs I am investing in.
 And I have to buy and sell my ETFs directly.
 Doing so takes time and is not a trivial task.